weaviate/weaviate-chaos-engineering/README.md

 ## What this does

-Currently there are two independent pipelines
+Currently there are two independent pipelines:

 ### Pipeline 1: Importing while Crashing